It’s time for another group posting of the

 Genre: Science Fiction

-How to enter: Send your polished, formatted (
+to enter: Send your polished, formatted (double-spaced, no footers or

 Judging: The IWSG admins will create a shortlist of the best stories.
 The shortlist will then be sent to our official judges.